bvssvni/oup/README.md

 The trick is that the backend reads the Oup file and constructs a Oup syntax tree.
 The same happens in the Oup IDE, and Oup is designed to make this happen deterministically,
 so the same syntax tree is on both sides.
+One way to do this is sending an SHA1 key of the emitted object data to confirm.
 This is done by using the same technique as in Real Time Strategy multiplayer games.

 When the backend changes an object, for example the user changes a color and radius,